laertiades/s3_direct_upload/README.md

 </script>
 ```

-Note: Its required that the file_field_tag is named 'file'.
+Note: Its required that the file input tag has a name attribute of 'file'.

 Then in your application.js.coffee, call the S3Uploader jQuery plugin on the element you created above:
 ```coffeescript